MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 Your Home canvas also updates with recommended content and learning resources.

-As you work in the Power BI service, you’ll receive dashboards, reports, and apps from colleagues, and then Power BI Home will eventually fill in.
+As you work in the Power BI service, you'll receive dashboards, reports, and apps from colleagues, and then Power BI Home will eventually fill in.
 Over time, it might resemble the following.

 ![A screenshot of the Welcome screen for the Power BI service.](media/end-user-home/power-bi-home-oldest.png)